rcpoison/dxvk-cache-pool/Verification.md

 (Or you can just use the [requestVerification.sh](requestVerification.sh) script.)

-Either create a ticket and attach your verification request or send it to me by email (rc dot poison at gmail dot com).
+Either create a ticket and attach your verification information or send it to me by email (rc dot poison at gmail dot com).